oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 3. Any optional field from the standard can also be added to a CSAF document which conforms with a profile without breaking conformance with the profile.
    One and only exempt is when the profile requires not to have a certain set of fields.
-4. Values of `/document/category` starting with `csaf_` are reserved for existing, past, upcoming and future profiles defined in the CSAF standard.
+4. Values of `$.document.category` starting with `csaf_` are reserved for existing, past, upcoming and future profiles defined in the CSAF standard.
-5. Values of `/document/category` starting with `csaf_deprecated_` are used for official profiles that are marked deprecated.
+5. Values of `$.document.category` starting with `csaf_deprecated_` are used for official profiles that are marked deprecated.
    Those profiles are mostly there to allow backwards compatibility, e.g. with older CSAF versions.
    Therefore, they SHOULD NOT be used for newly created CSAF documents.
-6. Values of `/document/category` that do not match any of the values defined in section [4](#profiles) of this standard SHALL be validated against the "CSAF Base" profile.
+6. Values of `$.document.category` that do not match any of the values defined in section [4](#profiles) of this standard SHALL be validated against the "CSAF Base" profile.
 7. Local or private profiles MAY exist and tools MAY choose to support them.
 8. If an official profile and a private profile exists, tools MUST validate against the official one from the standard.